logo

-Before you go live on S/4HANA, run through this 5-step SAP testing checklist.
-Covers test scope, data preparation, automation strategy, and go-live validation.
+Going live on S/4HANA?
+Run this 5-step testing checklist first.
+Covers test scope, data preparation, automation strategy, and go-live validation to prevent post-launch failures.

 Mar 17, 2026